slopyjoe/slopyjoe.github.io/_posts/2016-03-07-tdd_chapter2.markdown

 }
 ```

 And bam! we removed the side-effects and updated some documentation.
-It is interesting seeing how during the third phase of making it right we also had to update the documentation and make it run.
+It is interesting to see how, during the third phase of making it right, we also had to update the documentation and make it run.
 Just because we
 are on the last phase doesn't mean we can't go back to other phases as needed.

-Kent Beck left off the chapter talking about the importants of our ~~documentation~~ tests.
+Kent Beck left off the chapter talking about the importance of our ~~documentation~~ tests.
 It gives us something to talk about.
-It gives future developers something to look at and maybe not understand the
+It gives future developers something to look at.
+They may not understand the
-decisions made but definitely understand the way some operation is meant to be called, what is expected of it, and what can be left behind by it.
+decisions made but will definitely understand the way some operation is meant to be called.
+They will see what is expected of it, and what can be left behind by it.
 In other words this may not answer the why's of our software but it
 answers the how's and what's of our software.